oVirt/ovirt-site/source/feature/multihostnetworkconfiguration.html.md

 To test the feature, a setup should include at least one host within the data-center having a network 'red' attached to on of its interfaces.

-1. Edit the logical network definition of network 'red' (i.e. change vlan-id)
+1. Edit the logical network definition of network 'red' (i.e. change vlan-id or any property but its name)
-2. Mark the 'apply to all hosts' checkbox
-3. Approve the command.
+2. Approve the command.
-4. Verify network 'red' was modified correctly on the relevant data-center's hosts.
+3. Verify network 'red' was modified correctly on the relevant data-center's hosts.

 <Category:Feature> <Category:Template>